lukenicohen/ghost-typography-theme/README.md

 </div> --}}
 ```

-Re-upload post-head.hbs and restart Ghost for these changes to take effect.
+Re-upload partials/post-head.hbs to your Ghost install, and restart Ghost for these changes to take effect.